Field

 Definition

-The core field types
+The full set of field types

-Field-Level Security (FLS)
+Field-Level Security and access

-Formula fields and Roll-Up Summary fields
+Formula and Roll-Up Summary fields

 Field limits per object

-How to create a new custom field on an object
+How to create a custom field

-- Select the data type
+- Choose the data type

-- Set Field-Level Security
+- Set field-level security

 - Add to page layouts and save